About PetersPioneersCris and Christine Koch, Mary Hauser, and Mary Smith Family

 Sol Smith Russell

-From the poster (32" x 12" - circa 1879) for the Eleventh Annual Tour of the "World Famous Bergers and Sol Smith Russell."
+From the poster (32" x 12") for the Eleventh Annual Tour of the "World Famous Bergers and Sol Smith Russell."
 (See: Eleventh Annual Tour.)

 See: The Bergers and Sol Smith Russell.